If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill init
+npx vskill@latest init

 Related resources